-On Monday, Nov.
-8, Tyler Junior College will join higher education institutions across the nation in observing the 5th Annual First-Generation College Celebration Day.
+On Wednesday, Nov.
+8, Tyler Junior College joined higher education institutions across the nation in observing the 7th Annual First-Generation College Celebration Day.

 First-Gen Day encourages campus communities to better understand the systemic barriers plaguing higher education and the supports necessary for first-generation students to be successful.